 Better understanding and use of date marking on food, i.e. "use by" and "best before" dates, by all actors concerned, can prevent and reduce food waste in the EU.

-A study carried out by the European Commission (2018), estimates that up to 10% of the 88 million tonnes of food waste generated annually in the EU are linked to date marking.
+A study carried out by the European Commission (2018), estimates that up to 10% of food waste generated annually in the EU is linked to date marking.

 In order to help inform its work on date marking, the Commission launched a study to map how date marking is used in the market by food business operators and control authorities.

 The market study found wide variation in date marking practices within product categories surveyed in the EU.
 The legibility of date marks was judged to be poor for 11% of products sampled.
 The study highlights the role that strengthened cooperation and innovation in the food supply chain can play in preventing food waste and finds that additional guidance may be needed to facilitate food redistribution past the "best before" date.

 Based on the study's findings, the authors conclude that avoidable food waste linked to date marking is likely to be reduced where:

 - a date mark is present, its meaning is clear and it is legible;